wlianger/Enhancement-of-Physics-Informed-Neural-Networks-in-Applications-to-Fluid-Dynamics/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The required libraries and their versions are specified in the follow file.

 ```
-The required libraries and their versions are specified in the requirements.txt file.
+requirements.txt
 ```